Dropout Boogie

 Dropout Boogie is the eleventh studio album by American rock duo the Black Keys.
 It was released on May 13, 2022, by Easy Eye Sound and Nonesuch Records.
 The album was preceded by the release of two singles: the lead single "Wild Child", which was released on March 10, 2022, in conjunction with the album announcement, and "It Ain't Over", which was released on April 27, 2022.

-Dropout Boogie received favorable reviews from music critics and was nominated for Best Rock Album at the 65th Annual Grammy Awards.
+Dropout Boogie received favorable reviews from music critics and was nominated for Best Rock Album and Best Rock Performance for lead single "Wild Child" at the 65th Annual Grammy Awards.

 Background

 Work for Dropout Boogie began in summer of 2021, which initially saw the Black Keys plan ideas for the album as a duo before recruiting multiple musicians to collaborate with them such as Greg Cartwright of Reigning Sound and Billy Gibbons of ZZ Top, the latter a longtime friend of the duo.
 The album was recorded at Dan Auerbach's Easy Eye Sound studio in Nashville, Tennessee.